ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

 **Example:** If ShopSmart fails to manage its customer data properly, it could lead to inaccurate product recommendations, frustrated customers, security breaches, and ultimately, a failed AI project.

+### Discussion Exercise: Data Management in AI (5 minutes)

+1. **Importance of Data Management**
+   - Why is data management crucial in AI projects compared to traditional software projects?
+   - Can you think of an example (real or hypothetical) where poor data management derailed an AI initiative?

+2. **Challenges in Data Management**
+   - Which data management challenge—volume, quality, labeling, or security—do you think poses the greatest risk to AI projects?
+Why?

+3. **Role in AI Success**
+   - Discuss how good data management can improve collaboration among teams (e.g., engineers, data scientists, and stakeholders).
+   - How does managing data well reduce bias and enhance fairness in AI systems?

+**Example Scenario for Reflection:**
+Imagine a company like ShopSmart failing to maintain the quality of its customer data.
+As a result, their product recommendation system makes irrelevant suggestions, leading to customer dissatisfaction.
+Discuss how better data management could have avoided this outcome.

+-----
 **Transition:** Now that we've seen the impact of both good and bad data management, let's explore the strategies organizations can use to manage their data effectively.

------

 ## III.
 Strategies for Handling Data in an Organization (25 minutes)